 Looking for an advantage in your fantasy league this year?
-Check out our Fantasy Football Draft Dashboard, equipped with everything you need to make a good pick.
-We have an explanation of every graphic below.
+Check out our updated Fantasy Football Draft Dashboard, equipped with everything you need to make a good pick.
+Information about the data and an explanation of every graphic are included below.

-You can sort all the data in the dashboard by team, position, projected points rank, projected points, and name.
+You can sort all the data in the dashboard by position, rank, rank by position, and player name.

 We have all the players listed by the number of points they are projected to score this year.
 They are also color coded by position so you can differentiate between them.